Posted on

 These steps apply to both sexual harassment cases and to hostile working environment claims, as well.

 Sexual harassment is unwelcome conduct that targets you based on your sex.
 It may be the most common type of harassment in the workplace.
 However, it is not the only type.
-Others include harassment that target you based on a protected class, like your:
+Others include harassment that targets you based on a protected class, like your:

 - age,